hakanmerdan/EEEBalanceBug/README.md

 -	Battery Pack
 -	Inertial measurement unit (MPU6050)
 -	Stepper motors and drivers (NEMA-17 Stepper motor and A4988 Stepper Motor Drivers)
+-	Breadboard and Various of Components in the Lab

 #### Connection and Structural Elements